-In this subsection, a sequential multi-task, learning-guided policy search (SMT-GPS) algorithm is proposed to tackle the problem of tight coupling between the global and local policies.
-Specifically, a modified EWC algorithm is developed to combine previous results with current information, by employing a Fisher information matrix to impart knowledge of previously learned tasks.
+In this section, an SMT-GPS algorithm is proposed to tackle the problem of tight coupling between the global and local policies.
+Specifically, a modified EWC algorithm is developed to combine previous results with current information, by employing a FI matrix to impart knowledge of previously learned tasks.

 Algorithm 2 summarizes our proposed method.
 Initially, the previous policy p is set to null, owing to the absence of a previous task.
 In the inner loop (lines 3-7), the agent aims to learn local policies individually at a given task condition, where an iLQR algorithm is utilized to fit dynamics and optimize local policies.
-As for the outer loop (lines 8-9), the agent applies local policies collected from the inner loop, to optimize global policy.
+As for the outer loop (lines 8 and 9), the agent applies local policies collected from the inner loop, to optimize global policy.
 This employs a variant of the EWC algorithm to complete optimization under different task conditions.
-More precisely, we use those trajectories that can complete the task, to generate "successful samples" and employ the sample set D_m to optimize global policy.
+More precisely, we use those trajectories that can complete the task, to generate successful samples and employ the sample set $D_m$ to optimize global policy.
 This is totally different from the traditional GPS scenario, where all samples are collected to carry out optimization.
-Further, the ability to continuously learn at different task conditions is realized by this modified EWC algorithm (corresponding to operation \otimes in Figure 1), where different Fisher information matrixes are fused, with a sum operation over task conditions encountered to-date (corresponding to operation \oplus in Figure 1).
-In particular, a variable weight parameter λ_i is introduced to measure importance of different task conditions, which is different from the constant parameter λ employed in primary EWC settings.
+Further, the ability to continuously learn at different task conditions is realized by this modified EWC algorithm (corresponding to operation $\otimes$ in Fig. 1), where different FI matrixes are fused, with a sum operation over task conditions encountered to-date (corresponding to operation $\oplus$ in Fig. 1).
+In particular, a variable weight parameter $\lambda_i$ is introduced to measure importance of different task conditions, which is different from the constant parameter $\lambda$ employed in primary EWC settings.
 Next, we utilize this modified EWC algorithm to formulate the following optimization problem: